BIOL W3500 - Independent Research for College, GS and SEAS Students

 You must complete the following steps to register for W3500.
 Note that you have to register with the Registrar, as for any other class, AND you have to register with the Department, which requires completion of ALL FOUR STUDENT'S TASKS, listed below, in a timely manner.

 3 One Page Proposal.
-After consulting with your sponsor about the project that you will work on, you should write a one-page proposal in clear prose describing the planned work, and submit the proposal through "Assignments" in the Courseworks site for BIOL W3500.
-Do not copy your sponsor’s grant application or research papers; we want your own words.
+After consulting with your sponsor about the project that you will work on, you should write a one-page proposal in clear prose describing the planned work, and submit the proposal through Courseworks/Assignments.
+Do not copy your sponsorís grant application or research papers; we want your own words.

-a.
-If you chose a mentor on the approved list, your proposal is due by Friday of the second week of classes (Sept.
-13 for Fall 2013; Jan.
-31 for Spring 2014).
+A. If you chose a mentor on the approved list, your proposal is due in 600 Fairchild by Friday of the second week of classes (Sept.
+12 for Fall 2014; Jan.
+30 for Spring 2015).
 You should receive an email either approving your project, or requesting additional information, within a week to 10 days after submitting your proposal.
 No late proposals will be accepted.

-b.
-If you chose a mentor who is NOT on the approved list, your proposal is due by noon on Friday of the first week of classes (Sept.
-6 for Fall 2013; Jan.
-24 for Spring 2014).
+B. If you chose a mentor who is NOT on the approved list, your proposal is due in 600 Fairchild by noon on Friday of the first week of classes (Sept.
+5 for Fall 2014; Jan.
+23 for Spring 2015).
 There will be no extensions or exceptions.
 You should receive an email either approving your project, or requesting additional information, early the next week.
 Your registration for the course is considered tentative until your project is approved.
 If your project is not approved, you may still work in the lab as a volunteer, but you will not receive course credit for your work.

-4 Sponsor’s Approval Letter.
-Make sure your sponsor has sent an approval letter (see below) by the deadline for departmental registration (Tuesday, Sept.
-10, for fall term 2013; Tuesday, Jan.
-28, for spring term 2014).
+4 Sponsorís Approval Letter.† Make sure your sponsor has sent an approval letter (see below) by the deadline for departmental registration (Tuesday, Sept.
+9, for fall term 2014; Tuesday, Jan.
+27, for spring term 2015).

 About 6 weeks into the semester, you must turn in a one-page progress report, describing your work thus far.
 Most students will not have research results at this point, but the progress report must provide an indication that your project is proceeding in the context of your own understanding of the underlying issues and hypotheses being tested.
-This report should be submitted through "Assignments" in the Courseworks site for BIOL W3500 by the following deadlines: Fall semester: Thursday, October 17; Spring semester: Thursday, March 6.
+This report should be submitted online through Courseworks/Assignments by the following deadlines: Fall semester: Thursday, October 16; Spring semester: Thursday, March 5.

-E. Final Paper.
+E. ††††††† Final Paper.
 Near the end of the term, you are required to write a paper -- in the style of a scientific research article -- at a level understandable to a scientist who is working in a different area of biology.
+Page limits (6 pages single spaced) and guidelines will be provided during the semester.
 Do not copy or paraphrase your mentor's grants or papers.
 Assistance with the writing of your first scientific paper can be found on the page Writing a scientific research article.
-Students may in addition review Professor David Helfand’s book “Habits,” from their Core science course Frontiers of Science for guidance.
-Submit your paper through "Assignments" in the Courseworks site for BIOL W3500 by the last day of the reading period, i.e., before the first day of finals- Fall 2013 semester deadline: Dec 12; Spring 2014 semester deadline: May 8.
-You should plan to write a first draft of the paper, submit it to your mentor for comments, and then revise the paper accordingly, before the deadline.
-Since the final paper is due by the last day of the reading period, it is incumbent upon YOU to make sure that you submit the first draft to your sponsor early enough for him/her to have a chance to read it and for you to revise it.
-Please make sure your sponsor reviews the grading guidelines below.
-Students who register Pass/Fail are required to follow all the above steps, except that a one-page summary of research will be accepted in lieu of the research paper, for the grade of P, with the sponsor’s agreement.
+Students may in addition review Professor David Helfandís book ďHabits,Ē from their Core science course Frontiers of Science for guidance.
+The paper must be submitted online through Courseworks/Assignments by the last day of the reading period, i.e., before the first day of finals- Fall 2014 semester deadline: Dec 11; Spring 2015 semester deadline: May 7.
+You should also submit a final copy to your lab head.
+You should plan to write a first draft of the paper, submit it to your mentor for comments a week before the deadline, and then revise the paper accordingly, before the deadline.
+Students who register Pass/Fail are required to follow all the above steps, except that a one-page summary of research will be accepted in lieu of the research paper, for the grade of P, with the sponsorís agreement.
 Failure to submit that paper by the deadline will lead to the assignment of an F.

-After reading your paper, your sponsor should submit a grade to Jaya Santosh (firstname.lastname@example.org).
-The deadline for receiving this grade is the last day of finals (Fall semester 2013: Dec 20; Spring semester 2014: May 16).
+After reading your paper, your sponsor should submit a grade to Jaya Santosh (email@example.com) or Dr. Prywes.
+The deadline for receiving this grade is the last day of finals (Fall semester 2014: Dec 19; Spring semester 2015: May 15).

 The grades for this course are not curved.
 Students are expected to do credible work, but not necessarily to have solved a major problem.
 To maintain a rough parity of grade from lab to lab, we ask mentors to hold to the following guidelines:

 The student who gains both experience and acceptance as an articulate and productive member of a lab team, should receive a grade in the A range [A-, A, or RARELY, A+].
-An A+ student should not be expected on average to appear more than once in a number of years in a given laboratory.
+An A+ is rarely given and is typically reserved for the best student in a large lab in the last ten years.
 A grade of A+ requires a detailed explanation to Prof. Prywes as to the reasons for this extraordinary accomplishment.

 The student who has a routine, uneventful lab experience should receive a grade in the B range [B-, B or B+].